open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

+# 2021-06-11 Notes of the Technical Committee Meeting

+Attendees:  J. Larson, K. Dank, J. Stine, O. Coleman, M. Brinas-Dobrowski, J. Crabb,  J. Trammell, Nick Myers,  S. Baul, D. Cundiff, M. Lens-FitzGerald

+The meeting began at 9:01 am CT

+### Antitrust statement and notice of recording  -- J. Stine

+### Review of the agenda, purpose of and expectations for the meeting  -- J. Stine

+### Open Voice Network News  --J. Stine
+* Open Voice Network is celebrating 1 year anniversary
+* Dan Cundiff is no longer with Target and is now at The Gap but will remain the Tech Comm Chair through August
+* Deutsche Telekom, Veritone now Open Voice Network sponsors.
+Public announcement scheduled for 22 June
+* OVNet 2021 budget for Tech Comm approved.
+R&D now >$160k

+### Investment of 2021 Open Voice Network Research & Development Funds
+* Open Voice Network Tech Comm is now at the point of hiring resources to create & accelerate work group deliverables
+* Open Voice Network R&D budget $162k.
+Process:
+  * Direction (25 June)
+  * Propose-> Technical Committee  approval -> Steering Committee approval
+  * SOW
+* Keep in mind IP Implications
+  * Will execution require a new or broader community?
+  * Will this require more than a CC4 license?
+Might there be patentable content?
+Code?
+  * May require a Community Specification license
+* Jon has a form for investment requests and Jon will share out via slack
+* Discussed how to recognize the volunteers that have /are working on Open Voice Network

+### Voice Agent Interoperability Workshop 15-17 June – Workshop Program Committee
+* Agenda posted on the Open Voice Network Website –[link to site]( https://openvoicenetwork.org/voice_interoperability_form/)
+* 3 days of presentations followed by Q&A
+* Goals include getting more ideas on interoperability and recruiting additional resources

+Meeting adjourned at 9:58 ct

 # 2021-05-14 Notes of the Technical Committee Meeting

 Attendees:  J. Larson, K. Dank, J. Stine, O. Coleman, D.Cundiff, M. Brinas-Dobrowski, J. Crabb, C. Wuttke, M. Lens-FitzGerald, S. Prayaga